January 28, 2020

 Prince recently traveled to Australia for a concert tour with her Annie costar Anthony Warlow, which included performances at the Sydney Opera House and the Adelaide Music Festival.
 She works often with the Boston Pops, Utah Symphony, Cincinnati Pops, and Philly Pops, and starred in the Orlando Philharmonic’s concert version of Sweeney Todd.
 Faith toured her original show "Moving On in Australia" to rave reviews, and also toured in "Over the Rainbow," a concert celebrating the centennial of Harold Arlen.

 What do our stars have in common?
 They were both in The Little Mermaid on Broadway together!
 We’re thrilled to welcome Norm Lewis and Faith Prince to our stage this May.
-Single tickets for 42nd Street start at $37 and are on sale now.

 (And stay tuned for a 42nd Street full casting announcement very soon!)